 The method used by the external programmer for writing the Non-Volatile Memories is referred to as external programming.
 External programming can be done both in-system or in mass production.
 The external programmer can read and program the NVM via the Tiny Programming Interface (TPI).

 In the external programming mode all NVM can be read and programmed, except the signature and the calibration sections which are read-only.

 NVM can be programmed at 5V, only.
-See Table 20-9 on page 173.

 19.3 Non-Volatile Memories